 As soon as her clothing situation was squared away, Emily swiped her bag off of the floor and sprinted down the stairs and into the living room so fast, that she almost crashed into the front door.
 Once she got outside, she stopped on a dime and took a few moments to catch her breath.
 She started her way up the gravel road that went past a string of houses on each side and led to the town's entrance.
 While Emily jogged down the road, she noticed the light green grass on both sides of the road was swaying gently as a light breeze blew across it.
 Emily felt the breeze brushing across her face and the longer she was exposed to it, the louder and quicker the sounds of her footsteps became until Emily eventually burst into a full sprint towards the entrance.

 A few moments later, Emily was only a few feet away from the entrance where she saw two, dark brown, gargantuan tree trunks that were at least a couple of stories tall with a behemoth of a sign lodged between them.
-The sign had at least one Tyranitar on either side with its eyes closed and mouth open that made it seem as though it was laughing.
+The sign had at least one creature that resembled a dinosaur with green, armor-like hide covering its body on either side with its eyes closed and mouth open that made it seem as though it was laughing.
 They were holding up a white banner with black, handwritten lettering that said "Leaving Iroko already?
 Hope you had fun and come back anytime!"
-The solid dirt path leading out of Iroko vastly contrasted the town's gravel road as Emily didn't feel herself sinking into it as much.
+The solid dirt path leading out of Iroko felt quite different from the town's gravel road as Emily didn't feel herself sinking into it as much.
 While traveling to Basswood, she noticed that the sides of the road had bunches of thin dark blue grass that seemed almost as tall as the trees around it.
-Emily had heard stories about children going into grass without a Pokemon by their side from her mother and the other residents of Iroko.
-Every time she thought about what had happened to them, she tensed up and shuddered.
+Emily had heard stories about children going into grass without a creature by their side from her mother and the other residents of Iroko.
+Every time she thought about what happened to them, she tensed up and shuddered.

 Eventually, Emily made it to the entrance of Basswood City.
 When Emily had passed the entrance, she stopped dead in her tracks and slowly tilted her head up.
 She then moved it side to side, taking in the sight of the brightly coloured colossal buildings that seemed tall enough to scrape the sky.
 As Emily was admiring the sight, an icy jolt rapidly spread across her body and her breathing started to speed up at the thought of finding the place where the medicine was in a big city like this.
 Before she could take a step forward, an older girl wearing a plain white polo shirt and blue plaid skirt came up to her.